What to Expect

 In some situations we’ll deploy divers directly, but this is the exception.
 Where there’s an exact target, first responders can generally make a quick recovery.
 Putting divers in without an exact target is sort of like searching for someone blindfolded in a shopping mall - you can’t really see anything, so you’re mostly just wandering around and hoping to get lucky.

-Confirmation and Our Interface with law enforcement
+Victim Discovery Confirmation and Our Interface with Law Enforcement

 We’re also sensitive to the needs of the family and friends who find themselves in tragic situations like this.
 Once a recovery has been made, we will contact the family to let them know what the next steps look like: a coroner will receive the body, and may ask for a family member to make a positive identification.